atc0005/check-restart/README.md

 - The last line beginning with a space and the `|` symbol are performance data metrics emitted by the plugin.
 Depending on your monitoring system, these metrics may be collected and exposed as graphs/charts.
-- The first line is emitted to `stderr`.
-Where the other output is intended for use by Nagios to collect and display (via web UI or notifications), this output is intended for humans to directly read when troubleshooting plugin execution.
-If desired, this output can be muted by way of the `disabled` option for the `log-level` flag.
-See [Logging output](#logging-output) for additional details.
 - This output was captured on a Windows Server 2022 system, but is comparable to the output emitted by other Windows desktop & server systems.